unknown321/wampy/USAGE.md

 Winamp has 3 custom skins, cassette has one custom reel with 2 frames and two tapes.
 Tape `ccc` uses default config.

-You can put `wampy` directory on device (*not* SD card).
+`wampy` directory is automatically created on internal storage (*not* SD card).
 As for now, skin list is updated after device restart.

 #### Winamp skins